Tenant Rights under the Manufactured/Mobile Home Landlord-Tenant Act

 Transfer responsibility for the upkeep and repair of permanent buildings within the mobile home park such as the clubhouse, carports, or storage sheds to the tenants of the park.
 If the rental agreement contains any provision that makes upkeep and repair of these permanent structures the responsibility of the tenants, the landlord cannot enforce that section of the agreement.

 Come onto the tenant's lot at unreasonable times or in a way that interferes with the tenant's right to quiet enjoyment of the property.
 Before coming onto a mobile home lot, the landlord must make reasonable attempts to notify the tenant of the entry.
 (RCW 59.20.130(7)).

 See RCW 59.20.130 for the law regarding landlord duties.

-Recent changes to the law include a provision whereby a tenant can file a complaint with the Attorney General's office if the landlord has violated the MHLTA.
-The AG will investigate complaints, attempt mediation between the parties, set a time frame for the violator to come into compliance and set fines of up to $250/day for continuing violations.
+- Recent changes to the law include a provision whereby a tenant can file a complaint with the Attorney General's office if the landlord has violated the MHLTA.
+The AG will try mediation between the parties.
+If you and the landlord cannot reach agreement through mediation, the AG may formally investigate and move forward with enforcement action.

 Attorney General's Manufactured Housing Dispute Resolution Program